FACT CHECK: 4 Claims From Trump's Tax Speech

 President Trump pitched a tax overhaul package on Wednesday in a speech that was heavy on politicking and light on the particulars.

 Trump's tax policy ideas are still sketchy — when pitched in April, they amounted to one page of bullet points.
-In his Wednesday remarks, he didn't add much more detail beyond the broad strokes, saying he wants lower rates for the middle class, a simpler tax code, lower corporate rates, and for companies to "bring back [their] money" from overseas to the U.S.
+In his Wednesday remarks, he didn't add much more detail beyond the broad strokes, saying he wants lower rates for the middle class, a simpler tax code, lower corporate rates and for companies to "bring back [their] money" from overseas to the U.S.

 In his speech in Springfield, Mo., though, he said a few things that were misleading or could use more context.
-Here are four fact-checks:
+Here are four fact checks:

 1. Economic growth rate